Everyone deserves a chance. A chance to grow, a chance to work, and a chance to be a part of something.

 ND Property Services (NDPS) exists to give people that chance.
-They are a social enterprise lawn care business that provides marginalized individuals with meaningful employment, hands on technical job training, and enhance employability through essential skills development.
+They are a social enterprise lawn care and small general maintenance business that provides marginalized individuals with meaningful employment, hands on technical job training, and enhance employability through essential skills development.

 Nelson Sumner is an example of someone that was not given the chance many take for granted.
 He decided he wanted to work after given the choice of going back to school or going to work.

 After recently becoming a father, he made the choice to be there for his family and decided to continue his work with ND Property Services to support his family.